Safety First: How to Detect Carbon Monoxide

 The noise from the detector is loud enough for everyone in the house to hear and receive sufficient time to get out of the house.
 Depending on the hearing ability of those in your home, you may wish to place alarms at opposite ends of the home.

 Given off by the most common appliances in your home or workplace, it can be easy to overlook a deadly gas leak.
-If you’re concerned about your home’s safety, contact Church Services at (713) 722-5000 to schedule an assessment.
+If you’re concerned about your home’s safety, contact Church Services at (713) 722-5000 in Houston to schedule an assessment.